10 Key Etiquette You Can Teach Your Kids

-Most children act on impulse not knowing whether or not it’s good for them.
+Most children act on impulse, not knowing whether or not it’s good for them.
 Also, most parents want their children to know how to behave, but are not sure where to begin.
-There are several ways you can teach your child basic etiquette, most importantly, by setting an example on your own and staying consistent.
+There are several ways how you can be teaching etiquette to kids, most importantly, by setting an example on your own and staying consistent.

-Etiquette should be taught at a very early age because once bad habits from, it’s difficult to unlearn.
-As parents, you should realize that from the time their child is born, they become their children’s role models.
+Etiquette should be taught at a very early age because once bad habits are formed, it’s difficult to unlearn.
+As parents, you should realize that they become their children’s role models from the time their child is born.

-If the parents are patient and gentle with everyone, the children will be too and when the parents have good table manners the children will also learn table manners.
-The best way to teach them etiquette is to practice it in their presence and ensure they learn from you every day.
+If the parents are patient and gentle with everyone, the children will be too, and when the parents have good table manners, the children will also learn table manners.
+The best way of teaching etiquette to kids is to practice it in their presence and ensure they learn from you every day.
+Remember, table manners for kids are essential.
+They can practice these etiquettes in their best CBSE schools in Mumbai.

-In order to teach your children etiquette, you must start with the very basic.
+For teaching etiquette to kids, you must start with the very basic.
 And yes, like everything else in life, it should start from your home.
 The right age to start basic etiquette is between 3 and 4 years.
 Start with age-appropriate etiquette and slowly move to other rules that you think are good for your child.
 Don’t overwhelm with rules for which they are not ready yet.

-Good etiquette never goes out of style.
+Good etiquette never goes out of style and it is important for you to introduce good manners for kids.
 It’s one habit that stays for the lifetime and people that follow these are seen with awe.
-When you think that your child is old enough to be given a new set of etiquette rules, let them know.
+When you think that your child has successfully accomplished basic good manners and now is old enough to be given a new set of etiquette rules, let them know.
 Also, tell them how proud you are seeing them well behaved and well mannered all this while.

 Here are some basic etiquettes that you can teach your child starting now.
 There’s no age limit and no time limit as to when you can teach your child.